PaigePaige

 MarkMark

 A native of Vermont who grew up in California, Mark was a member of a musical family.
 He played trumpet and French horn for several years, before turning to the banjo in 1999.
 Mark was changing careers then-from helicopter pilot to software engineer -- so music took a back seat until Paige learning the guitar pushed him into more serious pursuit of the banjo in 2003.
-In addition to playing banjo with the group, Mark also engineered and produced the band's most recent CD, Anderson Family Bluegrass.
+In addition to playing banjo with the group, Mark also engineered and produced the band's 2008 CD, Anderson Family Bluegrass.